dgtized/shimmers/README.md

 reflect the current sketch file buffer in Emacs.
 It also adds `shimmers-visit-tests` that opens a browser window to the test runner.

+### Testing

+Tests are verified in continuous integration using Github Actions but can also be run locally using:

+    $ bin/ci

 ## Release

     $ bin/publish.sh